jonDuke/jonDuke.github.io/_posts/2019-02-06-steam-data-project.md

 ![games unplayed scatter](https://github.com/jonDuke/jonDuke.github.io/blob/master/img/SteamProjectImg/games-unplayed-scatter.png?raw=true){: .center-block :}

 Additionally, 1,043 of the users in this data have not played *any* of the games they own.
+Your guess why is as good as mine on that one.

 ### Playtime